-10 The quilt could be sewn together in rows, but the rows would be quite long, so we've sewn it together in large sections (Section 1 and Section 2) - see Fig G. Start with Section 1, laying out the sixteen blocks as shown, and sewing them together in rows.
+12 The quilt could be sewn together in rows, but the rows would be quite long, so we've sewn it together in large sections (Section 1 and Section 2) - see Fig G. Start with Section 1, laying out the sixteen blocks as shown, and sewing them together in rows, matching up seams neatly.
 Press the seams of rows 1 and 3 in one direction and the seams of rows 2 and 4 in the opposite direction.
-Now sew the rows together, matching seams neatly and press.
+Now sew the rows together, matching seams carefully and then press in one direction.
 Make a total of four of Section 1.

-Make Section 2 in a similar way, laying out the eight blocks as shown in Fig G and sewing into rows.
+13 Make Section 2 in a similar way, laying out the eight blocks as shown in Fig G and sewing them into rows.
 Now sew the two rows together.
 Make another Section 2 like this.